jkranyak/Heart_Predictions_team_decisionmakers/README.md

 **About our datasets**

-Framingham Data<sup>1</sup>
+*Framingham Data<sup>1</sup>

-"The Framingham heart disease dataset includes over 4,240 records,16 columns and 15 attributes.
+>"The Framingham heart disease dataset includes over 4,240 records,16 columns and 15 attributes.
 The goal of the dataset is to predict whether the patient has 10-year risk of future (CHD) coronary heart disease"<sup>1</sup>

+*CDC Data<sup>2</sup>

+>CDC Info here

 **Licensing of datasets**

-This specific sampling of the Framingham dataset has ambiguous licensing.
+*This specific sampling of the Framingham dataset has ambiguous licensing.
 The licensing when downloaded from kaggel is stated as 'unknown', full use of the Framingham dataset requires an application and approval of research.
 The full data set covers a much larger dataset than the sampling we have accessed off kaggle.com.

-CDC dataset has
+*CDC dataset has

 **References**

 <sup>1</sup> This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.
   -https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset?resource=download

+<sup>2</sup> CDC reference